Mark Amodei: Tenure

 In 2003, Amodei voted against a tort reform bill that would have changed Nevada's medical liability law.
 He was the only Republican senator to vote against the bill.

 Committee assignments

 Amodei has served on the Legislative Commission, the Education Commission of the States, the Public Lands Committee, the Tahoe Regional Planning Agency Legislative Oversight Committee, as vice chair of the Governor's Task Force on Access to Public Health Care, as chair of the Education Technology Committee, and as a member of the Nevada Supreme Court's committee on court funding.

 2010 U.S. Senate election

-Amodei ran for the Republican nomination for U.S. Senate against Democrat Harry Reid, the Majority Leader.
-He dropped out before election day, as State Assemblywoman Sharron Angle won the primary and lost the general election to Reid.
+Amodei ran for the Republican nomination for U.S. Senate against incumbent Democrat Harry Reid, but dropped out before election day.